 In Mexico, ceviche is accompanied by slices of raw onions and is served on toasted tortillas.

-Let me put a Japanese spin on this story though: Ceviche is the IDEAL alternative for anyone who loves sushi, but cannot be bothered to EVER make it at home because it is just too FIDDLY.
-It is raw but not raw, just the right side of spicy, and 100% low carb.
+Let me put a Japanese spin on this: Salmon ceviche is the ideal alternative for anyone who loves sushi, but cannot be bothered to make it at home because it is just too fiddly.

 Get out your sharpest knife, friends, and let's start slicing that salmon!